selimrbd/ds-environments/Readme.md

 ## Run the image

 ```
 docker run \
   -it \
   -p 8888:8888 \
-  --rm --name container_name \
+  --rm --name ds-env \
   --mount type=bind,source="path_host_wd",target="/root/ds-env-data" \
-  ds-env:basic
+  selimr/ds-env:basic
 ```
+* `path_host_wd`: working directory path on your local machine

-Alternatively if you have built the Docker Image locally, simply do
+Alternatively if you have built the Docker Image locally, simply do as a shorthand
 ```
 ./run.sh
 ```